-Israel reportedly pushing deal for captive release without ending war
+Israel reportedly pushing deal to release captives without ending war

 Photos: Palestinians flee Khan Younis as Israel steps up ground operation

-US website Axios quoted Israeli officials as saying that the proposal has been presented by Tel Aviv to Hamas through Qatari and Egyptian mediators.
+US website Axios quoted Israeli officials as saying that the proposal has been presented to Hamas through Qatari and Egyptian mediators.
 It includes a two-month truce during which all Israeli detainees in Gaza will be released.

 Israel’s Channel 13 reported that the principles of the deal consist of three to four stages of captive release.
 Meanwhile, the Israeli military would withdraw from some areas of the enclave, but without ending the war.